RUMD: A general purpose molecular dynamics package optimized to utilize GPU hardware down to a few thousand particles: Neighbor-list generation: Order-

 \section{Neighbor-list generation: Order-$N$}

-The order-$N$ algorithm is based on a cell-index method\cite{Allen/Tildesley:1987} and involves (1) dividing the simulation box into rectangular spatial cells whose size is related to the potential cutoff; (2) associating particles with the appropriate cell based on the coordinates; (3) sorting the particles according to cell-index and rearranging all particle data to the sorted order (this can be done quickly with the Thrust library\cite{thrust}).
-The advantage of rearranging the particle data to the sorted order is two fold; i) the information about which particles are in a given cell can be stored simply as two integers indicating the first (\verb|cellStart|) and the last particle (\verb|cellEnd|); ii) better performance of the data-cache when reading the particle information both in the neighbor list creation in the force calculation.
+The order-$N$ algorithm is based on a cell-index method\cite{Allen/Tildesley:1987,Frenkel/Smit:1996} and involves (1) dividing the simulation box into rectangular spatial cells whose size is related to the potential cutoff; (2) associating particles with the appropriate cell based on the coordinates; (3) sorting the particles according to cell-index and rearranging all particle data to the sorted order (this can be done quickly with the Thrust library\cite{thrust}).
+The advantage of rearranging the particle data to the sorted order is two-fold; i) the information about which particles are in a given cell can be stored simply as two integers indicating the first (\verb|cellStart|) and the last particle (\verb|cellEnd|); ii) better performance of the data-cache when reading the particle information both in the neighbor-list creation in the force calculation.

 The kernel in Fig.~\ref{NBL_Sort} is called after steps (1) to (3) have been carried out via a series of small kernels and Thrust operations.
 It involves, for a given particle, identifying its cell coordinates and looping over neighboring cells in three dimensions to find neighbors.
 We have chosen cell lengths in each direction to be of order (not less than) $(r_c+s)/2$, where $s$ is the neighbor-list skin.
 This means that the loop extends to plus/minus two cells in each direction, or 125 cells altogether.
-Such a choice of cell length means one searches a volume 58\% [(125/8)/27] of that searched when using cells of length $r_c+s$.
+Such a choice of cell length means one searches a volume 58\% \footnote{One must search for neighbors in a given particle's own cell and one (two) neighboring cells for cell length $r_c+s$ ($r_c+s/2$).
+In the former case the search volume is 27 $(r_c+s)^3$; in the latter it is 125 $((r_c+s)/2)^3$ giving a ratio (125/8)/27=0.58. } of that searched when using cells of length $r_c+s$.
 This kernel is called with one thread per particle, since that is generally most efficient at larger sizes, which is also when the linear method of neighbor-list generation becomes relevant.
 It is conceivable that some gain at intermediate sizes could be achieved by implementing a $t_p>1$ version of the kernel, but this has not been tried yet.